Neural-Systems-at-UIO/BRAINSPACE/README.md

 This repository contains scripts and files relating to the BRAINSPACE project for the analysis of data with/from the QCAlign software and Nutil software.

-More info on the BRAINSPACE project: https://www.humanbrainproject.eu/en/collaborate-hbp/partnering-projects/brainspace/
+More info on the [BRAINSPACE project] (https://www.humanbrainproject.eu/en/collaborate-hbp/partnering-projects/brainspace/)

-More info on the QUINT workflow: https://quint-workflow.readthedocs.io/en/latest/
+More info on the [QUINT workflow] (https://quint-workflow.readthedocs.io/en/latest/)

 # How to cite